-Staying isolated into the office and turning down meetings
+- Staying isolated from the office and turning down meetings

-In contrast, depression could also result in hyper productivity and an overcommitment to work.
-Instead of feeling feelings and try to cope with them, some people with depression throw themselves into their work, take on extra workloads, or sign up for more responsibilities in order to avoid how they’re feeling.
+In contrast, depression could also result in hyper-productivity and an overcommitment to work.
+Instead of feeling feelings and try to cope with them, some people with depression throw themselves into their work.
+They take on extra workloads or sign up for more responsibilities in order to avoid how they’re feeling.

 How To Help Employees Struggling With Depression

 As an executive in recovery, you’re familiar with what it takes to heal depression and develop a lifestyle which supports positive mental health.
 Here are the ways you can support your employees while they learn to support themselves:

 Offer mental health days.
 If you notice someone is struggling, check in with them about their life, what’s going on, and how they’re feeling.
 It might seem like a loss of work day.
 Taking a mental health day will let them know they cared for at work and can take care of themselves.
 Over time, this will lead to less loss if depression were to worsen.